grafana/x-ray-datasource/README.md

 ## Configure the data source with provisioning

 You can configure data sources using config files with Grafana's provisioning system.
-For ,ore information regarding how it works and all available settings, see [Provision Grafana](/docs/grafana/latest/administration/provisioning/).
+For more information regarding how it works and all available settings, see [Provision Grafana](/docs/grafana/latest/administration/provisioning/).

 Here are some provisioning examples for this data source.